romero-c-raul/Contact-List-175/README.md

     4. There will be a submit button that submits form
     5. If info is valid, redirect to current group directory
     6. If info is not valid, re-render template

+    # Tests
+      - Create a test that determines if contact was created
+        - Test will check if new contact page is rendered
+        - Test will check if contact is created succesfully
+        - Test will check if empty fields are handled correctly